rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/string.md

   \033[u
 ```

-So to test that I did the following PoC
+So to test these I created the following PoC

 ```ruby
 #!/usr/bin/env ruby